Art therapy for seniors promotes healthy aging, especially for those residing in any retirement or independent living facility.

 This last (but certainly not least) benefit of art therapy for seniors is where every single element really comes together.
 From daily moods to aging bodily soreness, adaptive art programs alleviate these pains.

-From a physical standpoint, art therapy for seniors improves chronic pain symptoms like stiffness, joint pain, and swelling caused by common conditions like arthritis, fibromyalgia, and high blood pressure—ailments elders often deal with.
+From a physical standpoint, art therapy improves chronic pain symptoms like stiffness, joint pain, and swelling caused by common conditions like arthritis, fibromyalgia, and high blood pressure—ailments seniors often deal with.
 Getting the body moving in a dance class, activating blood flow through the hand joints while clay making, or stretching before the big musical dance number all serve as healthy ways to reduce physical pain.
-These examples of art therapy for seniors emphasize body movement and benefit elders coping with muscle discomforts.
+These examples of art therapy for the elderly emphasize body movement and benefit elders coping with muscle discomforts, and motor skill issues.

-Emotionally, these classes often serve as something special throughout the week for seniors to look forward to.
-The sense of wanting to take part in something and create a piece of artwork bigger than just you are both big motivators that help fight off depression and decrease bad moods in elders.
-Additionally, art therapy for seniors has shown to successfully relax retirees and promote a sense of calmness in day-to-day life.
-No matter what the art or craft, the act of creating and innovating is therapeutic for human beings in general.
+Emotionally, these classes often serve as something special for seniors to look forward to throughout the week.
+The sense of wanting to take part in something and create a piece of artwork are both big motivators that help fight off depression and decrease bad moods.
+Additionally, art therapy for seniors has been shown to relax retirees and promote a sense of calmness.
+No matter what the art or craft, the act of creating art is therapeutic for human beings in general.

 It’s helpful to note the Lippincott Nursing Center reports that “The American Art Therapy Association defines art therapy as a mental health profession in which clients, facilitated by the art therapist, use art and the creative process to explore emotional conflicts, foster self-awareness, manage behavior and addictions, develop social skills, and increase self-esteem.”

-Art therapy for seniors provides a myriad of benefits for elders.
-Whether struggling with loneliness in this new phase of life as a retiree or fighting a daily battle with cognitive disorders at an assisted living facility, interactive art therapy programs spark creativity in elders while keeping their minds and memories activated.
+Senior art classes and creative therapies provide three amazing benefits for elders.
+Whether struggling with loneliness in this new phase of life or fighting a daily battle with cognitive disorders at an assisted living facility, interactive art therapy programs spark creativity in elders while keeping their minds and memories activated.

-For more ideas, tips, and life advice to help you run your assisted living retirement facility with the highest level of care, manage trends in the senior care industry, and to better help your loved ones with the assisted living transition, visit our blog here.
+For more ideas, tips, and life advice to help you run your assisted living retirement facility with the highest level of care, manage trends in the senior care industry, and help your loved ones with assisted living, visit our Boiler Room Blog.